vicmiletsky/wp-jshrink/readme.txt

 PHP 5.4+

 == Installation ==
-Install and activate the plugin, it will seamlessly minify and combine javascript in the footer
+Just install and activate the plugin, and it will seamlessly minify and combine javascript in the footer.
+No other actions required from your side.

 == Frequently Asked Questions ==
 = Why would I use it? =